Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-You may notice you have asthma and allergy problems when you are around certain animals.
 Having allergies to animals can trigger asthma flare-ups.
 Your health care provider may test you for allergies to several types of animals.
-The allergy is caused by an animal’s dander (dry skin flakes), feathers, droppings, urine, and saliva.
+The allergies are caused by an animal’s dander (dry skin flakes), feathers, droppings, urine, and saliva.
 If you are allergic to pets, there are some things you can do to lessen your symptoms.